 Eight (8) years of experience in the field of wildlife conservation, fish culture, commercial shellfishing, commercial fishing, recreation management, farm management, forestry, or law enforcement.

-Two (2) years of the General Experience must have been at or above the level of Conservation Enforcement Sergeant or its equivalent.
+Two (2) years of the General Experience must have been at the level of Conservation Enforcement Sergeant or its equivalent.

 College training in natural resource management, recreation management, biological sciences, or law enforcement may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

-In addition to the checking of references and of facts stated in the application, a thorough background investigation of each candidate may be made before persons are certified for appointment.
+In addition to the checking of references and facts in the application a thorough background investigation of each candidate may be made before persons are certified for appointment.

-This replaces the existing specification for the class of Conservation Enforcment Captain in Salary Group MP 63 approved effective May 13, 2005.
-(Revised to update agency name and Special Requirements)
+This replaces the existing specification for the class of Conservation Enforcement Captain in Salary Group MP 63 approved effective August 3, 2012.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007